-Atlantic City Mayor Evans to sign ordinance for 100% smoke-free casino gaming floors where employees work
+Atlantic City to require 100% smoke-free casino gaming floors where employees work

-The Mayor of Atlantic City, Scott K. Evans, is expected to sign into law, Ordinance #27, which requires all eleven Atlantic City casinos to maintain 100% smoke-free gaming floors, where employees work, effective October 15, 2008.
+Atlantic City's eleven casinos, where employees work, will be smoke-free on October 15, 2008.
 The Atlantic City Council voted unanimously, 9-0, to approve Ordinance #27 at their April 23 meeting.
+Mayor Evans is expected to sign the measure into law, within ten days.

-"We applaud Mayor Evans and City Council for prioritizing the health and well-being of the casino workers and patrons," commends Karen Blumenfeld, Esq., Director of the Policy & Legal Resource Center, NJ GASP.
-"It's a testament to collaborative efforts amongst government, industry, workers and health advocates.
-The United Auto Workers' recent efforts were instrumental in achieving this goal, along with the commitment of the Atlantic City Smoke-free Coalition and statewide partners."
+"We applaud City Council and Mayor Evans for prioritizing the health and well-being of the casino workers and patrons," commends Karen Blumenfeld, Esq., Director of the Policy & Legal Resource Center, NJ GASP.
+"It's a testament to collaborative efforts amongst government, industry, workers and health advocates."